 Tom Peters on leading the 21st-century organisation

-McKinsey Quarterly recently talked to long-time management guru Tom Peters about how best to lead the 21st-century organisation.
+McKinsey Quarterly recently talked to Tom Peters about how best to lead the 21st-century organisation.

 On Automation: